12 Competencies Every Manager Should Master

 It is common for large organizations to have required competencies that are aligned with management development training programs.

-These organizations often have the resources for an in-house training department that is focused on developing employees by training in all competency areas.
+These organizations often have the resources for an in-house training department focused on developing employees by training in all competency areas.

-Smaller organizations should spend some time thinking through desired competencies and identifying appropriate training options for managers and supervisors.
+Smaller organizations should think through desired competencies and identify appropriate training options for managers and supervisors.

-Some competencies come naturally for people, while others need to be learned and practiced.
+Some competencies come naturally, while others need to be learned and practiced.

 12 Leadership Competencies